centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

   - `Started Checkout`

 [notice-box=info]
-When creating a flow for a certain metric in Klaviyo, tags needs to be matching the tags listed above in Centra.
+When creating a flow for a certain metric in Klaviyo, tags needs to be matching the tags listed above.
 [/notice-box]

 List of all the synchronised events is visible in your account's activity feed: